 Let’s Have Fun and Discuss the Trends, Possibilities, and Future of ERP As a Result of Technology

 So we’ve established that two key (and fun) questions are how will the technology factor of the triad 1) improve and advance the world of ERP organizational change success, and 2) impact the “true differentiators” between ERP vendors.
 So, let’s explore further.

-In our upcoming posts and in our podcast, “The ERP Organizational Change Journal”, we will continue to discuss this topic with professional researchers, authors, practitioners in emerging technologies, ERP manufacturer executives, and project management researchers and experts.
-Where is ERP systems today in terms of technological advances and where will it be in 5,10, 20 years?
+In our upcoming Blog Posts and our Podcast, “The ERP Organizational Change Journal”, we will continue to discuss this topic with professional researchers, authors, practitioners in emerging technologies, ERP manufacturer executives, and project management researchers and experts.
+Where are ERP systems today in terms of technological advances and where will they be in 5,10, 20 years?
 Moreover, where is ERP organizational change today in terms of technological advances and where will it be in 5,10, 20 years?

 We will continue to provide information, context, research and development, and deployments of these emerging technologies.

 What Role Do You Think These Technologies Play?

 What role do you think these technologies are, or will, play in supporting ERP organizational change success?
 We’ll have fun exploring each of these and understanding what impact each will, or will not have, on the future of ERP organizational change.
 Some of these are pretty cool technologies that are highly relevant to ERP.
 Some of these maybe not as relevant, but let’s discuss anyway!
 Over time in our posts and our podcast, we will explore each.
 Also note that some vendors are even starting to brand, package, and market their “next-generation ERP” and “transformation software”.
 In general, ERP vendors are using “next-generation” to mean the integration of emerging and advanced technology coupled with industry best practices.
 We’ll take a look at some of these vendor-specific “packages”.
 ERP vendors are doing some pretty exciting stuff that we would like to share out as well!